hzuo/pb/misc/25-12-05-fri-gemini-video-understanding.md

 ## Maximally complex REST API example with all parameters

-This example demonstrates every available configuration option for video understanding:
+This example demonstrates every available configuration option for video understanding.

+> **Note on defaults:** Many parameters below match Gemini 3 Pro's defaults and don't need to be passed explicitly.
+See Part 3 for the full defaults table.
+In practice, you only need to pass `responseMimeType` and `responseJsonSchema` for JSON output — the model's defaults for `temperature` (1.0), `topK` (64), `thinkingLevel` (HIGH), etc. are already optimal.

 ```bash
 curl "https://generativelanguage.googleapis.com/v1beta/models/gemini-3-pro-preview:generateContent?key=${GEMINI_API_KEY}" \